freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 - Given that the page is opened
   - The dialog box should be visible,
   - The dialog box should contain an input box, and
-  - The input box should have placeholder text "Your name, please!"
+  - The input box should have placeholder text "Enter your name, please!"
   - The dialog box shoud contain a "Submit" button

 ### Notes